shenweiss/hfo_engine/README.md

 Notes: Some code may refer to an entity named Fastwave LLC.
 Fastwave LLC has been dissolved and maintains no ownership over any property.

 Dedication: I would like to thank my daughter Sabine Weiss who missed me while I was working on this software.
 I would also like to thank the other software authors who worked with me in sickness and in health.
+Special thanks goes to Zac Waldman for his work on EZ-top, Federico Raimondo for his work on CUDAICA and TRC import and export, and Diego Slezak for overseeing the design and execution of HFO-Engine.

 Recommended Literature (please read and cite the papers appended below if you utilize this software in your research):